nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    docker push <docker-hub-username>/<image-name>:<tag>
    ```

-   When this process finished, I logged onto my Docker Hub account and confirm that the relevant docker image was listed the Docker Hub repository.
-Following this process one should be able to see the image's name, version (tag), and other relevant information.
+   When this process finished, I logged onto my Docker Hub repository and confirmed that the relevant docker image was listed.
+Following this process, one should be able to see the image's name, version (tag), and other relevant information.

 ## Clean Up